-Mentoring is a way of leading employees and a method of learning and professional development of young and novice domestic and foreign academic and research staff, including postdoctoral staff and doctoral students (hereinafter "young researchers"), through support and assistance provided by experienced colleagues.
+Mentoring is a way of leading employees and a method of learning and professional development of young and early-stage domestic and foreign academic and research staff, including postdoctoral staff and doctoral students (hereinafter "young researchers"), through support and assistance provided by experienced colleagues.

 You might wonder what it is about mentoring that could possibly be so interesting.
 The more experienced ones give advice to the less experienced.
 So?